TheMrityunjayPathak/TheMrityunjayPathak/README.md

 • Libraries : I'm familiar with essential libraries like NumPy, Pandas, Matplotlib/Seaborn and Plotly.

-• Machine Learning : I'm familiar in various machine learning techniques like Regression, Classification, Clustering, Dimensionality Reduction and Model Selection.
+• Machine Learning : I have experience with Sklearn, a famous machine learning library which provides techniques like regression, classification, etc.

 • Database : I can work with MySQL, a popular database system to handle and retrieve data effectively.

-• Experiment Tracking : I'm familiar with MLflow, a platform that helps managing and tracking machine learning experiments including logging parameters, metrics and models.
+• Experiment Tracking : I'm familiar with MLflow, a platform that helps managing and tracking machine learning experiments.

 • BI Tool : I'm familiar with Power BI for creating dynamic dashboards, generating reports and deriving actionable insights from business data.